dalance/svlint/RULES.md

 `for (int i = 0; i < 5; i++)`, or outside the loop, e.g.
 `int i; ... for (i = 0; i < 5; i++)`.
-This rule mandates that the scope of a loop variable, e.g. `i`, is minimized to avoid a common class of coding mistake where `i` is erronously used outside the loop.
+This rule mandates that the scope of a loop variable, e.g. `i`, is minimized to avoid a common class of coding mistake where `i` is erroneously used outside the loop.

 See also:
   - **function_with_automatic** - Useful companion rule.